sasilver75/obsidian/Articles/Transformer Taxonomy - The last lit review (March 2023) {Kipply }.md

 176B params, 70 layers, 14336 embedding dimension, 112 heads
 - The ==current largest open-source model== (as of this article, Jan 2023).
 - Trained on a Hugging Face corpus called [[ROOTS]], which is 498 Hugging Face datasets
-- Trained for 366B tokens, positional encodings done with [[ALiBi]].
+- Trained for 366B tokens, positional encodings done with [[Attention with Linear Biases]].
 - 250k vocab size BPE tokenizer, to help accommodate for multilingual data.
 ### Galactica (Nov 2022, [[Meta AI Research]])
 120B parameters